ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 ```

-### Configuring Djagno to use webpack bundles
+### Configuring Django to use webpack bundles

-Now that our Vue application is building correctly, we need to instruct Django how to locate and render these.
+Now that our Vue application is building bundles correctly, we need to instruct Django how to locate and render these.
 The `django-wepack-loader` project takes care of most of this for us.
 Add this package to your Django app, by adding the following line to your ```requirements.txt```:

 ```
 django-webpack-loader==0.6.0